 One of the best gifts my son EVER received was a bulk container of my childhood LEGO bricks from the 1980s.
 Grandad unpacked them from the garage and split the lot between his two grandsons for Christmas.
-(Check out our list of great LEGO gifts for kids).
+(Check out our list of other great LEGO gifts for kids).

-I spent several hours that day recreating sets from my childhood, because, of course, my Dad saved the instruction manuals, too!
+I spent several hours that day recreating sets from my childhood because my Dad saved the instruction manuals, too!
 My son loves that we have LEGO BASIC building guides.

-We thought we could once again benefit from a large bulk set of LEGO bricks to replenish our collection, so we recently turned to eBay.
-(We checked our local Facebook marketplace, but our area had very few options for LEGOs).
+We thought we could again benefit from a large bulk set of LEGO bricks to replenish our collection, so we recently turned to eBay.
+(We checked our local Facebook marketplace, but our area had few options for LEGOs).
 During our search, I kept seeing assortments listed as 10lb sets.
 I had no idea what brick count that might be, so I turned to good ‘ole Google.

 WIRED magazine’s writer, Doug Cornelius, ran an experiment and wrote about it in his article, “Finding Lego Bricks in Bulk.”

 Our first bulk purchase was a complete success!

-Our son spent an hour or more sorting out all the NEW, and VERY COOL pieces.
+Our son spent an hour or more sorting out all the NEW and VERY COOL pieces when the package arrived.

 “YOU WON’T BELIEVE THIS!”